Search skillsforcare.org.uk

 Top

-Understanding what the CQC expects from regulated providers can help you be prepared for inspection and demonstrate that you are delivering Good and Outstanding care.
+Understanding what the CQC expects from regulated providers can help you be prepared for assessment and demonstrate that you are delivering Good and Outstanding care.

 Skills for Care has produced a range of guidance and advice to help frontline managers and others to understand how best to prepare.
-This includes an introductory virtual learning module, a practical checklist, and opportunities to commission in further expertise.
+This includes an introductory eLearning module, a practical checklist, and action plan.

 .doc - 171 kb